 Bergen is such a unique city, built on a mountain and surrounded by fjords, simply taking a stroll through the city is a must on the list of things to do in Bergen.
 Stroll amongst the old wooden houses, narrow alleyways and winding streets for an unforgettable and charming experience.

 If you are looking for a structured tour of the city, there are plenty of guided tour options available as well.
-The Walking Tour in Bergen of the Past and Present combines history, culture, and everyday life exploring not only the history of this city, but also what it is like to live there in present day.
+The Walking Tour in Bergen of the Past and Present combines history, culture, and everyday life exploring not only the history of this city but also what it is like to live there in the present day.

 Visit the Fantoft Stave Church

-Stave Churches are a beautiful piece of history existing throughout Norway.
+Stave Churches is a beautiful piece of history existing throughout Norway.
 The Fantoft Stave Church is located in the Fana borough of Bergen and is accessible by bus, light rail or car.
 Visiting this church is one of the top things to do in Bergen for those seeking a more historic and unique part of the city.